munroev/ParseDemo/README.md

 ## Proposed New Features

-- Having the program read in file input in addition to code from the text field.
+- Having the program read in file input in addition to a sentence to parse from the text field.
 - The ability to rewind a Parse with a Rewind Button.

 ## Folder Structure